Our assets

 When they join, our employees are enrolled into the Nationwide Group Personal Pension plan (the Nationwide GPP) managed by Aviva.

-The default investment option for employees involves equity funds that seek to invest in companies with better ESG scores and lower carbon intensity.
+The default investment option for employees involves equity funds that seek to invest in companies with better ESG scores and lower carbon intensity, with the ultimate aim of helping pension savings grow.
+As employees approach retirement age, their savings will be moved into a fund that places greater emphasis on avoiding large fluctuations in the value of savings, whilst maintaining the potential for growth.
 We support responsible pension investments and whilst our colleagues can choose to have their pension contributions invested in a wide range of alternative funds, over 95% continue using the default investment option

 We have a closed defined-benefit pension scheme at Nationwide.
 In accordance with UK legislation, the assets of the schemes are held in a trust, legally separate from Nationwide, and are administered by a board of trustees.
 The Trustees are required by law to act in the interests of all relevant beneficiaries and are responsible for the investment policy of fund assets, as well as the daily administration.